 b) New evidence exists which the student had good reason for being unable to present at the Formal Stage;

-c) That it is possible to demonstrate that the decision made at the Formal Stage was unreasonable in all the circumstances.
+c) That it is possible to demonstrate that the decision made at the Formal Stage was not reasonable in all the circumstances.

 Where a Review Stage appeal was not investigated at the Formal Stage, the case officer will assess whether the appellant has raised new issues or evidence which merit investigation.
 In making this determination, the case officer will consider whether the student has raised issues which might plausibly lead to the appeal being upheld.
-If the case officer believes the appeal now merits investigation, they will conduct an investigation with the Board of Studies in line with the procedures at the Formal Stage (see “Part C Investigation” above).
+If the case officer believes the appeal now merits investigation, they will conduct an investigation with the Board of Studies/Graduate Schools Board in line with the procedures at the Formal Stage (see ‘Part B Investigation’ above).

-If the case officer does not believe the appeal merits investigation, they will ask the Chair or Deputy Chair of the Special Cases Committee to make a decision on the Review Stage appeal.
+If the case officer does not believe the appeal merits investigation, they will ask the Special Cases Manager, Chair or Deputy Chair of the Special Cases Committee to make a decision on the Review Stage appeal.

-The Chair or a Deputy Chair of Special Cases Committee considers the case in consultation with an ordinary member of the Committee and decides:
+Where cases are not rejected at the Triage level of the Review Stage, or do not meet the requirements to be upheld by the Special Cases Manager, the Chair, Deputy Chair of Special Cases Committee, or their nominee, considers the case in consultation with an ordinary member of the Committee and decides:

 1) To uphold the appeal and apply a remedy (this can only happen in cases where the appeal has already been investigated at the Formal or Review Stage);

 2) To instruct the case officer to fully investigate the appeal, then bring the appeal back for a decision once the investigation is complete.
-This will only happen in cases where the Formal Stage has been completed at the submission criteria or prima facie levels and the case officer at the Review Stage has decided not to conduct a Review-Stage investigation;
+(This will only happen in cases where the Formal Stage has been completed at the Triage level and the case officer at the Review Stage has decided not to conduct a Review-Stage investigation);

 3) To call a hearing (this is only in exceptional cases, where due consideration has been given as to what the hearing would add to the investigation);